MathieuSeraphim/SPDTransNet/README.md

 Consequently, the code remains modular and adaptable, but might be challenging to reuse in another context.

+**EDIT / IMPORTANT:** I recently got contacted by someone who spent *way* too much time trying to reuse my code in another context.
+I may have been too subtle in the above sentence, so let me be clear: *the structure of this project is an overengineered piece of garbage.* It works well enough as a standalone project, but making it compatible with any decent framework would be a nightmare.
+I beg of you, if you want to reuse my code, please ***contact me*** by e-mail using the link at the top of this page.
+You'll save yourself a world of trouble.

 <h2 style="text-align: center;">Instructions</h2>

 The following instructions should be sufficient to reproduce the results presented in the paper.
 To expand upon it,